warwickcamdu/auto_qc/README.md

 - Correction factors: multiplying factor for the FWHM resolution output from MetroloJ, per dimension

-- minSeparation: minimal distance (probably in pixels?) that two PSFs need to be separated by to be considered
+- minSeparation: minimal distance (in pixels) that two PSFs need to be separated by to be considered

 Description: